 After Turner's first error of the game, on a muffed throw, led to an unearned run for the Braves in the bottom of the inning, the Marlins took Minor deep again in the fourth.
 Stanton, leading off, also went to the opposite field, lining a 1-1 fastball over the fence in right for his 18th homer.

 Turner made two errors on the same play in the fifth, bobbling Jordan Schafer's bunt and then throwing the ball away.
-But he got out of a bases-loaded jam by getting Johnson to pop out.
+But he got out of a bases-loaded jam by getting Chris Johnson to pop out.

-NOTES: Marlins rookie RHP Jose Fernandez, 10-6 with a 2.33 ERA after having his five-game winning streak snapped by the Braves in the series opener, will be shut down for the season after two more starts, both in Miami.
+Notes: Marlins rookie RHP Jose Fernandez, 10-6 with a 2.33 ERA after having his five-game winning streak snapped by the Braves in the series opener, will be shut down for the season after two more starts, both in Miami.
 He will face the Nationals next Friday with two extra days of rest and then have a rematch with the Braves on Sept.
 11. ...
 Braves rookie C/OF Evan Gattis, who had just one of his 15 homers since the All-Star break, was hitless in his last 17 at-bats and playing rarely when sent down to Triple-A Gwinnett after Friday night's game.
 He will be recalled on Tuesday after Gwinnett's season ends. ...
-OF Justin Upton (bruised hand) was out of the Braves' lineup for the second straight game, but pinch hit in the 10th inning. ...
+OF Justin Upton (bruised hand) was out of the Braves' lineup for the second straight game. ...
 Braves rookie LHP Alex Wood, who led major league starters with a 0.90 ERA in August, will face the Marlins on Sunday in the series finale.
 Wood (3-2, 2.27 ERA) will be opposed by RHP Nathan Eovaldi (2-5, 3.76).
 Eovaldi has lost five straight decisions and is winless since July 12.